defold/doc/docs/en/manuals/modules.md

 Details on the LDoc documentation standard can be found here: https://github.com/stevedonovan/LDoc
 :::

 When documenting a module or function, remember to write documentation only when it adds information that can’t be inferred from function and argument names.
-In many cases short, well named functions and well named function arguments are enough to infer how the modules works, what to use and what to expect from a function call.
+In many cases short, well named functions and well named function arguments are enough to infer how the module works, what to use and what to expect from a function call.
 Document return values, preconditions and examples of usage.
 Write documentation using the LDoc standard.